Home, sweet home studio

 Fortunately, there is a solution: amplifier and speaker cabinet simulators that will virtually reproduce the sound of real or fictitious amplifiers thanks to the modeling of their circuits, and thanks to the impulses that mimic their sound characteristics.
 And that's simpler than it sounds.

-Niagara demo of the JCM 800 HOT from Mercuriall "J'ai vu" (I saw) from the French band Niagara, played by Simon Chenu for these site's amp sim tests.
-INCOMPATIBLE VIDEO FORMAT This video presents the JCM 800 HOT amplifier simulator from Mercuriall.
+Metal demo of the X50 Beta3 from TSE "Simon's Metal" by Simon Chenu, composed especially for these site's amp sim tests.
+INCOMPATIBLE VIDEO FORMAT This video presents the Beta3 version of the X50 amplifier simulator from TSE.

 To make music with a computer at home in a serious way, you need to buy some gear.
 GEAR From computer to audio interface and nearfield monitors

 A computer, an audio interface, nearfield monitors or a very good headset for mixing, one or several microphones and of course your music instruments.

 Of course, this comes with a cost but if you make a good use of the low-end gear, you can get pretty decent results.